xyxj1024/xyxj1024.github.io/_posts/2022-04-20-linux-radix-tree.md

 Each layer of a radix tree contains 64 pointers (i.e., the `slots` array).
 Consequently, a tree of height $$N$$ can contain any index between $$0$$ and $$64^{N} - 1$$.
 The `count` field is the count of every non-`NULL` element in the `slots` array whether that is an exceptional entry, a retry entry, a user pointer, a sibling entry or a pointer to the next level of the tree[^3].

-Each slot is indexed by a portion of an integer key of type `unsigned long`:
+Each slot is indexed by a portion of an integer key of type `unsigned long`.

 ```c
 struct radix_tree_iter {